StarRocks/starrocks/docs/using_starrocks/catalog/hudi_catalog.md

 - StarRocks supports querying data files of Hudi in the following formats: Parquet and ORC.
 - StarRocks supports querying compressed data files of Hudi in the following formats: gzip, Zstd, LZ4, and Snappy.
-- StarRocks supports querying Hudi data in the following types: BOOLEAN, INT, DATE, TimeMillis, TimeMicros, LONG, FLOAT, DOUBLE, STRING, ARRAY, and DECIMAL.
+- StarRocks supports querying Hudi data in the following types: BOOLEAN, INT, DATE, TIME, BIGINT, FLOAT, DOUBLE, DECIMAL, CHAR, and VARCHAR.
 Note that an error occurs when you query Hudi data in unsupported data types.
-The following data types are not supported: FIXED, ENUM, UNION, MAP, and BYTES.
+The following data types are not supported: ARRAY, MAP, and STRUCT.
 - StarRocks supports querying Copy On Write tables.
 Merge On Read tables are not supported.
 For the differences between these two types of tables, see [Table & Query Types](https://hudi.apache.org/docs/table_types).
 - You can use the [DESC](/docs/sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a Hudi table in StarRocks 2.4 and later versions.